zylx0532/pasztor.at/_posts/2019-02-04-make-everything-final.md

 Well, let's back up a bit.
 What is final and why am I making such a recommendation?

-In Java and other OOP the `final` keyword can be used to prevent a class from being extended.
+In Java and other OOP the `final` keyword can be used to prevent a class from being inherited from.
 This is an effective method to lock down a class.
 It works like this:

 ```java